ibexa/documentation-developer/docs/cdp/cdp_guide.md

 ### Data customization

-Customize data to control what Field Type information you want to export.
+Customize data to control what field type information you want to export.

 ### Real-time action